-Before allowing anyone to climb onto the high elements a Participant's helmet, harness, hardware, human, and hair must be checked by the belayer.
+Before allowing anyone to climb onto the high elements a Participant's helmet, hair, harness, hardware, and human must be checked by the belayer.

 Helmet - UIAA/CE approved, placed on the head in a manner that protects the forehead, buckled securely under the chin, and checked for lateral stability.